eaton11/ChainGang/README.md

 <img src="logo.png" height="150" align="right">

-Allows for quick HTML node creation and inheritance.
+JavaScript library for quick HTML node creation, inheritance, and rendering through method chaining.

 __*Note:*__ Chain Gaing uses PascalCase (UpperCamelCase) naming convetions rather than camelCase.
-This allows for word use for words that are otherwise reserved.
+This allows for the use of words that are otherwise reserved.

-#####*This repository is in active development and is not ready for commercial use*

 *Key Words*
 Chain *n.* - an individual Node, or Fragment, and a child of the previous Object.